framework-for/cypress/README.md

 Cypress comes fully baked with video and screenshot support.
 A video is always created when we run headlessly, and screenshots are automatically taken on failure (as well as on-demand when our test code asks for them).

 Cypress also enables us to seamlessly **upload and share our test runs** through the [Dashboard](https://on.cypress.io/dashboard).
-This service gives you easy access to see and share your recorded runs.
+This service provides easy access to see and share recorded runs.

 Our Dashboard is attempting to solve some of the hardest challenges of managing tests in CI.
 We are working towards: